cometbft/cometbft/spec/light-client/verification/verification_002_draft.md

 ## Issues that are addressed in this revision

-As it is part of the larger light node, its data structures and functions interact with the attack dectection functionality of the light client.
+As it is part of the larger light node, its data structures and functions interact with the attack detection functionality of the light client.
 As a result of the work on

 - [attack detection](https://github.com/tendermint/spec/pull/164) for light nodes